priscy03/Analyzing-Customer-Churn-and-Retention-Patterns-in-a-UK-Based-Multinational-Retail-Bank-/README.md

 4. Risk Profiling & Churn Drivers
 5. Customer Acquisition & Loyalty

+The SQL queries used to inspect and clean the data for this analysis can be found here [link].

+Targed SQL queries regarding various business questions can be found here [link].

+Power BI dashboard used to report and explore FNOL Claims data can be found here [(https://github.com/priscy03/Early-Prediction-of-Motor-Insurance-Claim-Costs-Using-FNOL-Data/blob/main/FNOL%20Insurance%20Claims.pdf)]

 # Data Structure & Initial Checks
 Veritas Bank database structure as seen below consists of Four tables: Customers,Accounts, CustomerRisk,ChurnAnalysis with a total row count of 20,000 records.